Ignaz Schnitzer: Life

 Besides he worked on Hungarian plays for German theatres; in 1879 he translated Ede Zsigligeti's Rauschgold for the Viennese Burgtheater and Mór Jókais Held Pálffy for the Carltheater.

-After the sale of his share in the Neue Pester Journal he moved back to Vienna in 1881 and worked mainly as a librettist and translator.
+After selling his share in the Neue Pester Journal he moved back to Vienna in 1881 and worked mainly as a librettist and translator.
 Schnitzer was particularly acclaimed for his translations and poems of the works of Sándor Petőfi into German.
 His friendship with Johann Strauss II led him to the libretto of his Zigeunerbaron and the cultural-historical and partly biographical work Bunte Geschichten aus der Johann-Strauß-Zeit.

-As co-owner of the amusement park Venice in Vienna founded by Gabor Steiner, he organized the financing and operated the construction of new sights, such as the Vienna Giant Ferris Wheel.
+As co-owner of the amusement park Venice in Vienna founded by Gabor Steiner, he organized the financing.
+He operated the construction of new sights, such as the Vienna Giant Ferris Wheel.
 In 1894 he had the idea of commissioning a circular painting entitled "Kaiser Franz Joseph und seine Zeit" (Emperor Franz Joseph and his Time) for the fiftieth anniversary of the reign of Emperor Franz Joseph I in 1898.
 It was executed by the history painter Philipp Fleischer, and exhibited at the Ausstellungsstraße 143 in a circular building specially designed for this purpose by Oskar Marmorek.

 Schnitzer was married to the daughter of a doctor, Gabriele, née Laszky (10 April 1846 in Gyöngyös - 28 September 1913 in Vienna).
 His grave is at the Kerepesi Cemetery in Budapest.